cjmet/WeatherKitty/README.md

   - [ ] AWS, Lambda, Hosting, Etc, ...
   - [ ] Look into Vue

-## Project Requirements
+## CodeKy Project Requirements

 - [ ] Required
-  - [ ] Visual Appeal: Design your project to be visually appealing; follow industry trends.
-  - [ ] Responsive Design: Implement responsive design using media queries, CSS Grid, Flexbox, etc. Your application should adapt to at least two screen sizes (mobile and desktop).
   - [x] GitHub Repository: Upload your project to GitHub with a minimum of 5 distinct commits.
 Uploading via Git command line is required; GitHub's file uploader won't suffice.
   - [ ] README File: Include a README file explaining your project.
         Describe your project in a paragraph or more.
+  - [ ] Visual Appeal: Design your project to be visually appealing; follow industry trends.
+  - [ ] Responsive Design: Implement responsive design using media queries, CSS Grid, Flexbox, etc. Your application should adapt to at least two screen sizes (mobile and desktop).
-  - [ ] Identify 3+ features from the provided list that you've integrated.
+  - [ ] 3+ features from the provided list that you've integrated.
 Add any special instructions for the reviewer to run your project.
   - [ ] Add a 4th feature
-  - [x] Integrate a third-party API into your project.
+  - [x] API: Integrate a third-party API into your project.
+    - [x] Read API
+    - [ ] Write API

 &nbsp;

-- [ ] Features (Choose 2)
+- [x] Features (Choose 2)
+  - [x] Use Arrays, Objects, Sets, or Maps
   - [x] Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app.
   - [ ] Use a regular expression to validate user input optionally inform the user about it.
   - [x] Analyze text and display useful information about it. (e.g. word/character count in an input field)
   - [x] Create a function that accepts two or more input parameters and returns a value that is calculated or determined by the inputs.
 Basic math functions don’t count (e.g. addition, etc).
-  - [ ] Visualize data in a user friendly way. (e.g. graph, chart, etc)
+  - [x] Visualize data in a user friendly way. (e.g. graph, chart, etc)
   - [ ] Create 3 or more unit tests for your application (and document how to run them)
   - [x] Convert user input between two formats and display the result. (e.g. Fahrenheit to Celcius, kilograms to pounds, etc)
   - [ ] Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)

 &nbsp;

-- [ ] Advanced Features (Choose 1)
+- [x] Advanced Features (Choose 1)
   - [x] Retrieve data from a third-party API and use it to display something within your app.
   - [ ] Create a form and store the submitted values using an external API (e.g. a contact form, survey, etc).
   - [ ] Persist data to an external API and make the stored data accessible in your app (including after reload/refresh).

 &nbsp;

-- [ ] Addditional Features (Swap with Section 1)
+- [ ] Optional Features (Swap with Section 1)
   - [ ] Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses (must serve more than just the index.html file).
   - [ ] Interact with a database to store and retrieve information (e.g. MySQL, MongoDB, etc).
   - [ ] Implement modern interactive UI features (e.g. table/data sorting, autocomplete, drag-and-drop, calendar-date-picker, etc).